thesabbir/node-nginx/README.md

-#Node -Nginx
 ------------
-**A simple command-line tool to create & manage ngninx proxy/virtualhost configuaration for node.js based app**
+**A simple command-line tool to create & manage ngninx  configuration**
 ****
+---
 WIP
+---